Eating well to build muscle healthily

 • Carbohydrates

 Carbohydrates are the most important source of energy, particularly for intensive training sessions.
 They fill the glycogen stores in the muscles and provide power.
-Wholegrain products such as oats, quinoa and sweet potatoes provide long-lasting energy and important nutrients.
-Fruit, especially bananas, are an important source of carbohydrates and vitamins.
+Foods that provide long-lasting energy and important nutrients:

 • Fats